sherryxhu/Join/README.md

 # Join-Us

-[Website Link](https://node-and-mysql2-sherry8838.c9users.io/) (Can only be viewed when Cloud9 is running)
+[Website Link](https://node-and-mysql2-sherry8838.c9users.io/) (Will lead to an error page when Cloud9 is not running)

 Simple website that collects emails for a listserve.
 Uses SQL, Node, CSS, and HTML.